 Want to hear more about Jacie’s ACE experience?
 Contact Jacie.

 Dear Future #ACEathletes,

-- Best advice for learning about ACE: I would say actually talking to past participants of the programs was extremely helpful for me in terms of choosing the best program for me.
-Also, reading the program summaries online as well as the blog posts written during past programs.
+- Best advice for learning about ACE: I would say actually talking to past participants in the program was extremely helpful for me in terms of choosing the best program for me.
+Also, reading the program summaries online as well as the blog posts written during past programs were helpful for me.

 - Best advice for applying for ACE: Make sure, throughout all of the processes, you stay genuine and stay yourself.
 If you find a program or a cause within a program that you are particularly passionate enough, that passion will shine through when you’re going through the processes in a true, genuine way.

 - Best advice for getting started at your program: I would recommend going into the program with an open mind.
 Staying open to the place, the student athletes who are there with you, and the people you are working with will make it much easier to form strong relationships.

 - Tips for getting to know your community: EXPLORE!
 It’s great to read about places and people, or watch videos about them, but I think the best way to really understand a place and the people living in it is by exploring the place physically, to by talking with the people face-to-face.

 - Tips for training: Running and lifting with other student-athletes was one of my favorite aspects of this program.
 Learning how to erg, for example, was really enlightening and definitely a good workout.
 I would say that workouts are always better with a buddy—find someone or a group of people to do workouts with.

 - Reasons for staying involved in ACE: I think the ACE program is incredibly unique and provides an opportunity for student-athletes to learn more about the world, their role as leaders and role models, and themselves generally.
 I was extremely impacted by this program and I hope to continue to be a part of it for a long time.